How To Prepare Yourself For Test Case Writing [Productivity Tips]

 4) Tester’s Efficiency should not be estimated based on the number of bugs identified in the system under testing, but on the capabilities of writing successful test cases that result is the discovery of the defects.
 So, the test cases should be written in such a way that the coverage and traceability should be maximum based on the system boundary and scope.

 6) The project requirements and types of testing to be performed varies from project to project.
-A tester should be prepared to do any kind of testing.
+The tester should be prepared to do any kind of testing.
 Don’t limit your capabilities to your skills and specialties.
-Be prepared to take responsibilities and challenges to write and execute test cases for any type of testing.
+Be prepared to take on responsibilities and challenges in writing and executing test cases for any type of testing.

-Many testers try to adapt themselves or project themselves as only manual or automation testers.
-When coming to performance testing, load testing or stress testing very few testers are taking the roles and prepare themselves by training or gathering required knowledge.
-So, be a quick learner and be ready to take responsibilities and grow in your career.
+Many testers try to adapt or project themselves as only manual or automation testers.
+When it comes to performance testing, load testing or stress testing very few testers are taking the roles and preparing themselves by training or gathering the required knowledge.
+So, be a quick learner and be ready to take on responsibilities and grow in your career.

-8) Ensure that the test cases are covering the Performance testing, Security Testing, and Regression Testing types.
-For example, to login to the application using the login screen below:
+8) Ensure that the test cases cover Performance testing, Security Testing, and Regression Testing types.
+For example, to login to the application using the login screen given below:

 Test Case efficiency 2

-• Performance testing may be required to check whether the application is stable when 1000’s of users are login to the system at the same time, and the test cases should be written to cover this scenario.
+• Performance testing may be required to check whether the application is stable when 1000’s of users are logged into the system at the same time, and the test cases should be written to cover this scenario.

 • Regression testing may be required to check if the core functionality and critical features are working properly on every release.

-9) Test Case Review: One of the most important and the most overlooked phase of any software development and the testing life cycle is “REVIEW”.
-When a project plan includes enough time allocation for a review process on each and every stage of project development, the most quality deliverables and outputs we can expect the same.
+9) Test Case Review: One of the most important and the most overlooked phases of any software development and the testing life cycle is “REVIEW”.
+When a project plan includes enough time allocation for a review process at each and every stage of project development, we can expect the highest quality deliverables and outputs for the same.

 Test Case Documents should be reviewed at least 3 times through: